techservicesillinois/awscli-login/docs/readme/body.rst

     [plugins]
     login = awscli_login

+If you are using ``awscli-login`` with AWS CLI V2, proceed to the next section.
+If you are still using AWS CLI V1, continue to the `POSIX System Configuration`_ or `Windows System Configuration`_ section below.

 AWS CLI V2 Configuration
 ------------------------

-If you are configuring `AWS CLI`_ V2, The path to the site packages directory where ``awscli-login`` resides must be supplied as well.
+If you are configuring AWS CLI V2, the path to the site packages directory where ``awscli-login`` resides must be supplied as well.
 This can be looked up using the following command::